summerdawn-ai/mcpify/README.md

 # Mcpifier

-Mcpifier is a zero-code MCP (Model Context Protocol) proxy that exposes an existing REST API as an MCP server.
+Mcpifier is a zero-code MCP (Model Context Protocol) gateway that exposes an existing REST API as an MCP server.

 ## Overview